20 Best Things to Do in Zion National Park

 What I personally think makes the Sand Bench Trail so special is that it is one of the best day hikes in Zion Canyon to get away from the crowds found at other, more popular trailheads, like Angels Landing and the Emerald Pools, just up the road.

-In addition, the Sand Bench Trail can be a fun, quiet trail-running adventure, but know before visiting that the name really is indicative of the trail conditions, meaning the majority of the loop follows a very soft, sandy surface.
+In addition, the Sand Bench Trail can be a fun, quiet trail-running adventure, but before visiting, be aware that the name really is indicative of the trail’s conditions, meaning the majority of the loop follows a very soft, sandy surface, which some park visitors find annoying.

 Read My Separate Post: Sand Bench Trail